All Products

 PolarDB:Drop flashback

 PolarDB for PostgreSQL does not provide undo logs.
 Your accidental operations may cause data loss.
 For example, data may be lost after you execute the DROP TABLE statement.
-The drop flashback feature on PolarDB for PostgreSQL allows you to quickly restore deleted tables and view and clear the recycle bin, which enables you to recover data.
+The drop flashback feature on PolarDB for PostgreSQL allows you to quickly restore deleted tables, view and clear the recycle bin, and therefore recover data.

 Prerequisites